-Frank Gaffney, director of the hardline neoconservative Center for Security Policy (CSP), is a leading anti-Islamic pundit in the United States who advocates controversial weapons programs, a right-wing Israeli line on Mideast security, and an expansive "war on terror" targeting "Islamofascists" (a popular Gaffney term).
-Gaffney has been a militarist gadfly since the 1970s, getting his start working on the staff of Sen. Henry "Scoop" Jackson (D-WA) before joining the Ronald Reagan Pentagon working under Richard Perle.
+Frank Gaffney, director of the hardline neoconservative Center for Security Policy (CSP), is a leading anti-Islamic pundit in the United States who advocates controversial weapons programs, a right-wing Israeli line on Mideast security, and an expansive "war on terror" targeting "Islamofascists."
+Gaffney has been an advocate of militarist U.S. foreign policies since the 1970s, getting his start working on the staff of Sen. Henry "Scoop" Jackson (D-WA) before joining the Ronald Reagan Pentagon in the early 1980s working under Richard Perle.

 On Iran and Syria

-After the 2013 election of moderate Iranian President Hassan Rouhani, Gaffney led CSP's charge against any diplomatic rapprochement between Tehran and Washington.
-"By simply meeting with Mr. Rouhani, let alone by making other, more tangible concessions to Iran's president, Mr. Obama would confer a legitimacy on the self-professed Iranian con man that is unwarranted," wrote Gaffney in September 2013, insisting that Rouhani was less moderate than he appeared to be.
-Arguing that only the threat of military force could resolve the standoff, Gaffney concluded that Obama "should be open to congressional enactment of an authorization for the use of military force in Iran," even if such a resolution would wreck negotiations.
+Gaffney has long pushed for a hardline stance on U.S. policy towards Iran and has argued against finding diplomatic solutions with Tehran.
+For instance, after the 2013 election of moderate Iranian President Hassan Rouhani, Gaffney led the charge against rapprochement, writing: "By simply meeting with Mr. Rouhani, let alone by making other, more tangible concessions to Iran's president, Mr. Obama would confer a legitimacy on the self-professed Iranian con man that is unwarranted."
+He argued that only the threat of military force could influence the country and that Obama "should be open to congressional enactment of an authorization for the use of military force in Iran," even if such a resolution would wreck negotiations.

 Conspiracies and Anti-Islam Rhetoric